logiquants/Logiquants-Website/content/blog/3-30-23-tesla-analysis.md

 <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">With that warning out of the way, I also want to acknowledge that Tesla stock could go up or down (in price) from here.
 I’m leaning toward it going up, but there’s no saying for certain.
 If I had an investment in Tesla, and I was down more than 20% on it, I would hold my shares (assuming that I didn’t have too much of my portfolio in it).
 Given that Tesla has only been profitable since 2020, and the company’s net income is increasing, the stock could perform very well.
 But I also wouldn’t be shocked if TSLA shares fell another 60% in the next year.</span></span>

-1. <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">• the TFSA dollar limit of the current year ($6,500 for 2023)
+1. <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">• If you’ve gained on your investment in Tesla or lost less than 20%, consider selling some of your shares.
-   • any unused TFSA contribution room from previous years
+   • If you’re down more than 20% on your TSLA shares, determine their percentage of your portfolio.
    • any withdrawals made from the TFSA in the previous year
 2. </span></span>